Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 This is a metric that most SaaS companies should make use of.

 In the subscription economy, offering a free trial for your product is a powerful marketing strategy.
 It allows them to use your product without having to spend a penny.
-If they are satisfied with the product, there are high chances that they will use your tool by finally making a purchase.
+If they are satisfied with the product, there is a high chance that they will use your tool by finally making a purchase.

 Offering a free trial puts you in a position where you can improve your brand value as well as offer them plain value.
 But you need paying customers who are the lifeline for your business.
 The ability for you to convert your free trial customers into paid customers will be a telling sign of your success.